WHAT YOU NEED TO KNOW:

 Plan Ahead for Sheltering-In-Place

-- Have ready access to a battery-operated radio and flashlight plus extra batteries.
+- A battery-operated radio and flashlight plus extra batteries.

 - Stay calm.
 You and others with you should have time to get ready to leave safely.

 - Take only essential items.
 Pack as if you were going on a trip for only a few days.
-Use the list on pages 17 and 22 as a guide.

 - Do not take firearms, alcoholic beverages or illegal drugs.